-Founded in 1986, the Institute for Central American Development Studies (ICADS) is a center for study, research, and analysis of Central American social and environmental issues.
-We focus on economic development, politics, environmental studies, sustainable development, public health, women’s issues, education, human rights, and conservation.
+The Institute for Central American Development Studies (ICADS) is a center for study, research, and analysis of Central American social and environmental issues.
+Since 1986, we focus on economic development, politics, environmental studies, sustainable development, public health, women’s issues, education, human rights, and conservation.

 We offer four categories of programs: three distinct Study Abroad programs through which students can earn academic credit toward their university degree; a Summer Internship program; intensive Spanish language courses designed to immerse students in the Costa Rican context; and we also work with universities to create customized short-term programs.
 Students learn through readings, lectures, and interaction with local people in Costa Rica, Nicaragua, and Panama via internships and voluntary service.